JelleZijlstra/unsoundness/README.md

 [a spec for the Python type system](https://typing.python.org/en/latest/), it is not always very precise, and end users use individual type checkers, not the spec directly.
 Therefore, examples collected in this repo generally should either follow from the spec, or work under multiple type checkers, or both.
+The repo's CI validates that examples in the `examples/` repo are accepted by both mypy and pyright.

+Some unsound behaviors apply only to one type checker.
+If the unsoundness is the result of a deliberate choice by that type checker (not just a bug), it can be added to the `nonexamples` directory.
+Files in this directory should define a dictionary of the form `ACCEPTED_BY = {"mypy": True, "pyright": False}` to indicate which type checkers accept the code (that is, have unsound behavior).

-If this is unclear in practice, let's talk about it!
+If this doesn't work well in practice, let's talk about it!

 ## Categories

-To organize the collection, we'll put the examples into some rough categories:
+To organize the collection, we'll put the examples into some rough categories, corresponding to subdirectories within the `examples/` directory:

 * `Any`: use of `Any` (including implicit `Any` on unannotated code)
 * `cast`: use of `typing.cast`